Skip to main content

 Participate this year!

-After a Covid pause since 2020, BYU will resume hosting a local session of the NACLO competition in 2023.
 If you're a high school student (or even a middle school student) you can participate in the competition here at BYU.
 To find out more, consult the "Local information" menu above.
 When you're ready to register, click on the button below.

 Local information